Getting started with Vue DataManager in Vue 2

 Connection to a data source

-Data sources are fundamental for applications that depend on information, serving as repositories that store and manage various types of data.
-It enables applications to retrieve, manipulate, and present data effectively.
-Establishing a connection between your application and a data source is essential for making the most of the data’s potential
+Data sources serve as repositories that store and manage various types of data, enabling applications to retrieve, manipulate, and present data effectively.
+Establishing a connection between an application and a data source is Essential® for optimizing data utility

 Binding to JSON data

-To bind DataManager to a local data source, you can assign an array of JavaScript objects to the json property or pass them to the constructor during instantiation.
+To bind DataManager to a local data source, assign an array of JavaScript objects to the json property or pass them to the constructor during instantiation.

 1. Create a [src/datasource.js] file and use the following dataset to provide JSON data: